 PNP Bipolar Junction Transistors (BJTs) behave like NPN BJTs, but with opposite polarities.
 NPN BJTs are usually studied before PNP so I will be assuming that you already understand the basic BJT principles.
-The PNP collector is almost always wired more negative than the emitter.
-There will be no PNP collector current flow unless the base voltage is at least 0.6 volt below emitter voltage.

 - 2N3906 in TO-92 package is a very common PNP BJT.

 - When you let a certain amount of current flow from PNP emitter to base, then the transistor will let a large multiple amount of current flow from emitter to collector.
 If it has a gain of 10 (which would be extremely low), then for every 1mA of current from emitter to base, there would be

 - Most BJTs have a gain in the low hundreds but also keep n mind that actual gain varies with current and voltages.
 Most of the time you just select a BJT that has more gain than you need.
 Always consult the datasheet for specifics of the particular component you are using.

 Clicking the diagram below brings you to a page that explains the diagram in more detail.

 Subscription, Patreon and Amazon Affiliate links!

 Subscribing to my YouTube channel and watching videos directly on YouTube is the easiest way to support this site.
 Patreon donations are the most helpful direct support.
 While using my Amazon affiliate links to browse through products before you make any qualifying purchases helps me financially without costing you anything extra if you were going to buy something anyways!